-- Subject vessels shall carry on board a NTVRP and SOPEP emergency plan approved by the Coast Guard, which is valid for 5 years. - Although both plans are required, if the vessel is in full compliance with the NTVRP, then the Coast Guard will consider the SOPEP requirements have been met. - Changes to the plan must be approved by the Coast Guard. - The entire plan must be resubmitted to Commandant 6 months prior to expiration.
+- Subject vessels shall carry on board a non-tank vessel response plan and shipboard oil pollution emergency plan approved by the Coast Guard, which is valid for 5 years. - Although both plans are required, if the vessel is in full compliance with the NTVRP, then the Coast Guard will consider the SOPEP requirements have been met. - Changes to the plan must be approved by the Coast Guard. - The entire plan must be resubmitted to Commandant 6 months prior to expiration.